Team-Data-Antwerpen/xgrab2db/README.md

 If you want send your changes back to AGIV, you need convert it back to XGRAB.

     db2xgrab.py database.sqlite xgrab.xml

+Convert to ESRI geodatabase
+---
+This tool wil only work if the version of python installed with arcgis is used.

+    xgrab2gdb.py xgrab.xml database.gdb

 Part 2: Validate and correct the db
 ====